usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
+- _馬_, by betcover!!
+- _Flesh Bill Clinton Humanoid Skeleton_, by Dealers of God
 - _ALL OUR KNIVES ARE ALWAYS SHARP_, by Tony Njoku
 - _人工島_, by 電球
 - _Marjaa: The Battle of the Hotels (Versions)_, by Civilistjävel!, Mayssa Jallad